 ).
 He no longer was known as Saul; he became Paul.
 He did not continue to lead in an earthly way, solely through his office, but in a loving way, through his character.

 ).
-Paul strived to live, as any Christian should, by example (2 Thess.
-3:7
+Paul strived to live, as any Christian should, by example (2 Thessalonians 3:7

 ).
 He took his vocation even further.
-He not only walked the walk, but he ran the race (2 Tim.
-4:7
+He not only walked the walk, but he ran the race (2 Timothy 4:7

 In his change of character, Paul also became approachable.
 He did not hide in the temple or behind the law as did the other religious men did.
 Paul stayed out in the open proclaiming the gospel.
 He lived in the community among those to whom he preached.
 Not only that, Paul encouraged questions and hoped to help others know God.

 ).
-Paul served out of love, "like a nursing mother taking care of her own children" (1 Thess.
-2:7
+Paul served out of love, "like a nursing mother taking care of her own children" (1 Thessalonians 2:7

 In learning to lead as Paul led, we can understand that no matter what type of leadership our office may hold, our character is what should shine through.
 Whether you are a teacher, minister, politician or shepherd, your authenticity, approachability, humility and genuine love for others is what truly leads others to you.
 Perhaps it is because these other characteristics, given by God to you, are also truly what will lead you.